Several crews respond to fire in Duplin County - NewsBreak

 WARSAW, N.C.
 (WNCT) – Fire crews in Duplin County responded to a reported vehicle fire Sunday night.

-As of early Monday morning, crews were working to contain the fire and will remain on scene for several hours.
+As of early Monday morning, crews were working to contain the fire and were scheduled to remain on scene for several hours.

-N.C.
-HWY 117 between John Rich Rd. and U.S. I-40 was shut down because of emergency vehicles.

 For the latest news, weather, sports, and streaming video, head to WNCT.